-- 2. When finished, the PCR worksheet should be printed for your case notes. - 3.
-Power on the WellAware computer located in the hood in the amplification set-up room.
-Open the BioTX Lab Suite software. - 4.
+3. When finished, the PCR worksheet should be printed for your case notes.

+- 4. Power on the WellAware computer (if needed) located in the hood in the amplification set-up room.
+Plug in the keyboard to the laptop (if not currently connected).
+To log into the computer, the username is BioTx.
+Open the BioTX Lab Suite software. - 5.
 Under the Modules tab, click on 'WellAware' then under the Electronic SOPs tab, click on 'Open Saved eSOP.'
-Navigate to the WellAware folder on the FB Network and open your saved eSOP.

-- 5. Place a 96-Well Optical Reaction Plate on the bottom right surface of the WellAware screen. - 6.
-Plug the hand sensor into the USB port on the computer. - 7.
+Navigate to the WellAware folder on the FB Network and open your saved eSOP. - 6.
+Place a 96-Well Optical Reaction Plate on the bottom right surface of the WellAware screen. - 7.
+Plug the hand sensor into the USB port on the computer. - 8.
 Begin the protocol.
-[It is recommended that when manually pipetting into a 96-well plate that one of the pre-scored tape seals be used to minimize potential containination.] - 8.
-When the protocol has finished the 96-well optical plate can be covered with a rubber plate cover and carried to the amplification room for loading into the GeneAmp 9700 thermalcycler. - 9.
-When the protocol is complete, exit the WellAware software. - 10.
-Unplug the hand sensor from the USB port. - 11.
-Power off the WellAware computer.
+[It is recommended that when manually pipetting into a 96-well plate that one of the pre-scored tape seals be used to minimize potential containination.] - 9.
+When the protocol has finished the 96-well optical plate can be covered with a rubber plate cover and carried to the amplification room for loading into the GeneAmp 9700 thermalcycler. - 10.
+When the protocol is complete, exit the WellAware software. - 11.
+Unplug the hand sensor from the USB port. - 12.
+Power off (shut down, do not select hibernate) the WellAware computer.